seamplex/feenox/doc/programming.md

  * no tabs
  * two spaces per indent
  * don't worry about long lines, only wrap lines when it makes sense to from a logic point of view not becuase "it looks bad on screen"
+ * Follow the 17 rules of UNIX philosophy
+    1. modularity
+    2. clarity
+    3. composition
+    4. separation
+    5. simplicity
+    6. parsimony
+    7. transparency
+    8. robustness
+    9. representation
+    10. least surprise
+    11. silence
+    12. repair
+    13. economy
+    14. generation
+    15. optimization
+    16. diversity
+    17. extensibility

+## Memory management

+ * Check all `malloc()` calls for `NULL`.
+ * Use `valgrind` to check for invalid memory access and leaks

+    > Memory analysis tools such as valgrind can be useful, but don’t complicate a program merely to avoid their false alarms.
+For example, if memory is used until just before a process exits, don’t free it simply to silence such a tool.

+   Mind that FeenoX might be used in parametric or minimization mode which would re-allocate some stuff so make sure you know which alarms you ignore.

 ## Naming conventions

  * Use snake case such as in `this_is_a_long_name`.